yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part4.markdown

 {%endhighlight%}

 Lets assume we want to implement a polling container that receives audit notifications.
+Here is an example on how you would define a polling listener:

 {%highlight java %}
 @EventDriven